LanceFontanilla/fs-journal/notes/06-mvc.md

 /** @type {import('import('./models/Case.js').Case[])} */

-* build some cases for examples in AppState cases = [ new Case {
+* build some cases for examples in "AppState" cases = [ new Case {
         reportBody:"Bigfoot was spotted"